jxmot/node-dht-udp/README.md

 * The client side can receive notifications when new data has been saved.

 ### Firebase Requirements

+This application makes use of the *Firebase REST API*.
+And it does not require any packages other than the native NodeJS packages.

 In order to run for more than a relatively short period of time it is necessary to use some means to limit the amount of accumulated sensor data and status records.
 The method used here are *Firebase Cloud Functions*.
 For details please review this [README](<https://github.com/jxmot/node-dht-udp/blob/master/firebase/cloudfuncs/README.md>).